 Turn your colonoscopy into an opportunity

-Colonoscopies are a necessary part of staying healthy.
-If you’ve never had one, you may be able to receive up to $575 in compensation for participating in the BLUE-C study.
+Colonoscopies can be a necessary part of staying healthy.
+If you’ve never had one, you may be able to receive up to $575 in compensation for your time in participating in the BLUE-C study.

 Fill Out the Form Below to Register